amandakoka/milestone-two/README.md

 * Easy way to leave feedback
 ## User Stories
 1. As a user, I want to test my knowledge on world flags.
+2. As a user, I want to know what the right flag is in case I dont pick correctly.
-2. As a user, I want to see how many flags I have got correct and incorrect.
+3. As a user, I want to see how many flags I have got correct and incorrect.
-3. As a user, I want to see how long I take guessing the flags.
+4. As a user, I want to see how long I take guessing the flags.
-4. As a user, I want to receive feedback when I get an answer incorrect.
+5. As a user, I want to receive feedback when I get an answer correct or incorrect.
 ## Site Owner Stories
 1. As a site owner, I want users to be able to contact us and leave any feedback.
 2. As a site owner, I want users to find us on social media.